Romi7102/python-producer/README.md

     KAFKA_TOPIC: This environment variable specifies the Kafka topic that the Kafka consumer will subscribe to.
 The consumer will receive messages from this topic and process them accordingly.

     MESSAGE: This environment variable specifies the message to be sent to the Kafka broker inside the event object.

+    SLEEP: This environment variable specifies the number of seconds to sleep between each insertion.

     The event object is randomly generated:
     ```